hariharasuthan555/Pomodoro-Time-Management-Tool/README.md

 ## Note

 This is demo version.
-Timings has been shortened and timer has been fast-forwarded for demonstration purpose
+Timings has been shortened for demonstration purpose

 ## Overview